TealGlow/Stitch-Tracker/README.md

 # Stitch Tracker
 I wanted an application that let me easily track stitches and other things related to knitting and crochet.
-I specifically wanted this application so that I can potentially track stats for if I want to sell my products
+I specifically wanted this application so that I can potentially track stats for if I want to sell my products.
+Is this overkill?
+Yeah probably lol

 ## Features I want:
 - Row counter